Maria Teresa Merlo: Religious foundations

-On 27 June 1915 she met Blessed Giacomo Alberione in the church of Santi Cosma e Damiano in Alba in the presence of her mother; she later wrote of this encounter in 1961.
-Merlo desired to live the life of a religious and so decided to pursue this call; she received the encouragement of Alberione who convinced her to help him found a religious order he had been thinking of establishing.
-On 29 June 1915 she moved into the home of Angela Boffi to help found this order with Alberione and in 1923 later recounted of Boffi: "We understood each other; came to an agreement and began to love each other as true sisters".
+Daughters of Saint Paul

 She co-founded the Daughters of Saint Paul alongside Alberione in 1915.
-From August 1915 until 1918 she and her companions frequented the Catechetical League in the church of Santi Cosma e Damiano and began to attend religious education courses that the canon Chiesa (1874-1946) ran and also began to teach catechism in that parish.
-In 1916 she attended a series of spiritual exercises that Alberione oversaw and made her initial vows in the latter's hands on 29 June 1916 – the Feast of Saints Peter and Paul.
+From August 1915 until 1918 she and her companions frequented the Catechetical League in the church of Santi Cosma e Damiano and began to attend religious education courses that the canon Chiesa (1874-1946) ran and also began to teach catechism in the parish.
+In 1916 she attended a series of spiritual exercises that Alberione oversaw and made her initial vows on 29 June 1916 – the Feast of Saints Peter and Paul.

 Merlo undertook a written examination on 6 August 1916 for catechesis instructors and on 12 November 1916 began to work as a teacher of catechism in the parish of Santi Cosma e Damiano; she undertook an oral examination on 27 October 1918 for catechists.
-She continued to serve to that effect as a teacher until 18 December 1918 when she left for Susa with Emilia Biano – her companion – as well as two others, Mariuccia Prinotti and Caterina Petean, while Boffi left the priori 16 December with the seminarian Bartolomeo Marcellino.
+She continued to serve as a teacher until 18 December 1918 when she left for Susa with Emilia Biano, Mariuccia Prinotti, and Caterina Petean.
 On 12 November 1919 a fire burnt their residence in Susa which prompted them – for two weeks – to reside as guests with the Third Order of Saint Francis and then as guests of the "Casa della Beneficenza".
 On 22 July 1922 she and eight others made their religious profession and she assumed the new name of "Tecla"; Alberione made her Superior General for a 12-year duration.
-Boffi left the order on 4 November 1922, which upset Merlo due to the two being close friends.
-Merlo also parted with the Saint Paul Bookshop on 12 March 1923 and handed it over to Mr. Enrico Piazza.
+On 12 March 1923 Merlo turned the Saint Paul Bookshop over to Mr. Enrico Piazza.

+From 1923 until 1924 she began to record her beginnings in the congregation – a series of them were later published in the Pauline Cooperators' Bulletin between June 1923 and April 1925.